A Multi-Perspective Benchmark and Moderation Model for Evaluating Safety and Adversarial Robustness: Methodology

 To develop our advanced LLM-based moderation system, GGuard, we sought a foundation that could overcome the prevalent limitations of existing open-source solutions.
 Our analysis, summarized in Table \ref{tab:models_summary}, reveals significant gaps in current guardrail models, particularly in their scope and modality.
 For instance, our previous work, SafePhi \cite{machlovi2025saferaimoderationevaluating}, despite being a capable 14-billion-parameter model, was restricted to a narrow set of safety subcategories, primarily focusing on hate, bias, and offensive content.
 This limited scope prevented it from effectively addressing the broader spectrum of risks defined in our comprehensive safety taxonomy.

-Our evaluation surveyed a range of representative LLMs, including Phi, Llama, Qwen, and Gemma, assessing them on curated datasets that mirror real-world moderation challenges (see Section \ref{sec:abalation_result}).
+Our evaluation surveyed a range of representative LLMs, including Phi, Llama, Qwen, and Gemma, assessing them on curated datasets that mirror real-world moderation challenges (see Section \ref {sec:abalation_result}).
+Highlighting the diversity of these datasets aims to build confidence among machine learning practitioners that the models can handle complex, real-world scenarios.
 We compared models across various parameter scales and modality capabilities to isolate the effects of architecture and scale.
-Throughout this process, our goal was to identify a model that not only performed well on standard text moderation but also possessed the architectural flexibility to handle complex, multimodal content.
+Throughout this process, our goal was to identify a model that not only performed well on standard text moderation but also possessed the architectural flexibility to handle complex, multimodal content without additional finetuning.

-Gemma 3 emerged as the definitive choice.
+{ Gemma 3 emerged as the definitive choice.
 As a recent powerful open-source model with native multimodal support, it directly addresses the shortcomings of its predecessors.
-In quantitative benchmarks, Gemma 3 consistently outperformed text-only models of a similar parameter scale on standard moderation tasks.
-Gemma 3's image-to-text functionality provides a decisive advantage.
-It enables the model to interpret cross-modal cues---where visual context fundamentally alters the meaning of accompanying text---a capability entirely absent in unimodal models like LlamaGuard3, ShieldGemma, and SafePhi.
-This is essential for building a robust, next-generation moderation system.
+In quantitative benchmarks, Gemma 3 consistently outperforms text-only models of a similar parameter scale on standard moderation tasks.
+Furthermore, its native multimodal architecture provides a structural foundation that accommodates future extensions into visual moderation without requiring a change in the underlying foundation model or additional training.} We further validated our selection by benchmarking against ShieldGemma, a unimodal moderator also derived from the Gemma family.
+Based on these findings, we selected Gemma3 as the base model for GGuard.